 It does not come as a surprise when roofing mechanics inspect your damaged roof before deciding to shingle over it or do a roof replacement.
 However, visual inspections are not very reliable because they do show any rotten or dams fed spots.

 If a roofing professional does not identify these spots, the problem may linger for long and worsen your roof’s situation.
 It is a basic understanding that your older roof must always be removed before installing a roof replacement to ensure that all problems have been addressed and solved.

 Does the Roofing Contractor Bring a Container for Refuse Material?

 A roof replacement or installing a roof typically generates much refuse or dump comprising shingles, old plywood, nails, and other debris.
 The professional you hire to install a new roof must bring a new container to the location to clear off all the dirt and debris.
 Since you are paying a considerable amount, you are not responsible for providing a container or clearing the trash after the job is done.

 What is the Warranty of Your New Roof?

 Shingles usually cost the same as older ones, but with greater durability, i.e., they last for a longer duration.
-As a customer availing of roofing service, you must receive a minimum of 25 years out of new shingles.
+As a customer availing of High quality roofing services, you must receive a minimum of 25 years out of new shingles.
 To avail of this, you should ask your roofing contractor about the warranty.
 If they provide you with a warranty of less than 25 years, their credibility is doubtful.

 Is the Roofing Professional Going to Provide a Written Estimate?